sait-wbdv/winter-2021/_posts/2021-02-23-function-fundamentals.md

 : The actual variable passed to a function when it is invoked.

 First-class Function
-: When a function is treated like any other variable.
+: When a function is treated like any other value.
 All functions in Javascript are considered first-class and can be passed as arguments to other functions.

 ### Materials
 - Gists: